PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:05:49
+Last updated: 2024-04-02 18:06:55
-Random Quote: Doing what you love is the cornerstone of having abundance in your life. - Wayne Dyer
+Random Quote: The ego is nothing other than the focus of conscious attention. - Alan Watts